x3rAx/dotfiles/.local/subrepos/polybar-pulseaudio-control/README.md

 ## Development

 Any PRs and issues are welcome!
-The tests can be ran with `bats tests.bats`, preferrably with the Dockerfile in this repository.
+The tests can be ran with `bats tests.bats`, preferably with the Dockerfile in this repository.